 Video Source: youtube.com/Hyundai Motor Group

 Development is still ongoing on both ends, and only after the development is done will we be able to apply the technology to our mass-produced vehicles.
 The timetable for that application is flexible, dependent on market reactions and changes in the business environment.Chung Jin-Hwan, Head of Electrification Development Group at the Hyundai Motor Group, on Wireless car charging function in the E-GMP

-“All materials will become functional, whether that’s the paint or the trims inside the car,” Luc Donckerwolke, Chief Creative Officer, Hyundai, told Autocar recently.
+“All materials will become functional, whether that’s the paint or the trims inside the car,” Luc Donckerwolke, Chief Creative Officer, Hyundai, told Autocar.
 They will communicate and have an additional function, which could be charging.
-The company is working on this technology “intensively,” Donckerwolke said, and so, it wouldn’t surprised us if it’s ready for commercialization by mid-decade.
+The company is working on this technology “intensively,” Donckerwolke said, and so, it wouldn’t surprise us if it’s ready for commercialization by mid-decade.
 The Ioniq 7, having the largest surface area, would offer the most gains with a solar roof or body panels that convert light into electricity to charge the battery.

 Hyundai Ioniq 7 FAQs

 What is the Hyundai Ioniq 7 release date?

 The flagship Hyundai electric SUV is expected to be revealed in 2023, though the company maintains an early 2024 launch.